 Most coaches do offer a discovery session or coaching taster, to get to know one another and help you set goals.
 But its helpful to do some personal reflection first.
 Below is a list of scenarios in which you are likely to benefit greatly – both financially and otherwise – from working with a coach:

-- You see the solution to the problems everyone complains about, but you aren’t being heard.
+- You see the solution to the problems everyone complains about, but you aren’t yet being heard.

 - You are tired of feeling stuck in a position that doesn’t quite fit.

-- You’ve just been promoted to an exciting new position that you know will stretch you.
+- You’ve just taken on an exciting new position that you know will stretch you.

 - You’re being asked to do things that were exciting in the past, but that no longer interest you.